DistriLab/msess-visualizer/ecce/patch-notes.md

-# default
+# ecce-standalone
-This is the default branch.
+This branch removes extraneous dependencies from ecce.